Virunthali: Plot

-In a small village in Madurai, Ishvar (Ishvar) is a hard-boiled money lender who hangs up with his sidekick Oli Shankar (Singampuli) and Ishvar lives in a luxurious bungalow with his mother.
-Ishvar is eagerly awaiting the release of his father (Nassar) who is in jail for murder and his family is highly respected by the villagers.
-One day, the law student Archana (Vidya Pradeep), daughter of the village postman Rangarajan (Bala Singh), comes to the village.
-Each encounter between Ishvar and Archana ends up in a quarrel but they eventually fall in love with each other.
-When Rangarajan falls sick, Archana is forced to do her father's job while Ishvar stops lending money and opens a pawn shop.
-In the meantime, Ishvar helps his friend Arun to marry his lover Kanaka.
-Kanaka was brought up by her aunt and uncle who want to appropriate her inheritance.
+In a small village in Madurai, Ishvar (Ishvar) is a hard-boiled moneylender who hangs out with his sidekick Oli Shankar (Singampuli).
+He lives in a luxurious bungalow with his mother.
+They are both eagerly awaiting the release of Ishvar's father (Nassar), who is in prison for murder.
+The villagers highly respect the family.
+One day, the law student Archana (Vidya Pradeep), the daughter of the village postman Rangarajan (Bala Singh), comes to the village.
+Each encounter between Ishvar and Archana ends in a quarrel, but they eventually fall in love.
+When Rangarajan falls ill, Archana is forced to perform her father's job, while Ishvar stops lending money and opens a pawn shop.
+In the meantime, Ishvar helps his friend Arun marry his lover Kanaka.
+Kanaka was brought up by her aunt and uncle, who want to appropriate her inheritance.

 Meanwhile, Ishvar's father returns from jail.
-Arun is then killed by Kanaka's family with the help of the corrupt Sub-Inspector Muttaiah (Cheran Raj) and a shocked Archana witnesses it.
+Arun is then killed by Kanaka's family with the help of the corrupt Sub-Inspector Muttaiah (Cheran Raj), and a shocked Archana witnesses it.
 Kanaka's family abducts Kanaka and forces her to give them her inheritance.
-Archana then reveals everything to Ishvar and a vengeful Ishvar saves Kanaka.
-Thereafter, some goons kill Archana in her house and stage the murder to look like suicide by hanging.
+Archana then reveals everything to Ishvar, and a vengeful Ishvar saves Kanaka.
+Thereafter, some goons kill Archana in her house and stage the murder to look like a suicide by hanging.
 Overwhelmed by his lover's death, Ishvar becomes mentally ill.